The generation game: Protecting your yacht generator

 Without a working power source, superyacht owners, guests and crew can be left without air conditioning, electronics, galley equipment and more, rendering the yacht useless.
 With this in mind, Yachting Pages presents helpful tips for maintaining yachts generators, ensuring you’re never without an on-board power source.

 Switch to shore power wherever possible

 Connecting up to shoreside power is a must for any superyacht when it is berthed in a port or marina with appropriate facilities.
 This allows the generator to rest, adding days, weeks and even months onto its lifespan.
 Shoreside power is also a much more cost-effective and eco-friendly solution to powering your yacht.

 However, shoreside power isn’t always as simple as simply connecting a power cable to the dockside power source.
 In fact, certain considerations often need to be taken into account in order to run equipment at optimal performance and not harm the on-board systems.
-Read our guide on superyacht shoreside power systems to find out more.
+Read our guide on superyacht shore power systems to find out more.

 It’s recommended that you should follow these steps before setting sail on a cruise, ensuring that the generator is properly prepared for the trip ahead.

 Carry out standard checks at least once a week before departure

 Make sure you review your operations manual and generators at least one week before the yacht departs to ensure you are familiar with the systems, and perform all required actions, such as oil and filters changes.
 Be prepared for the worst to happen, as in peak seasons, generator service centres may require a few day's wait until a technician is available.